If you’re trying to drain from your drain, but there’s no sign of it disappearing, it’s probably getting blocked.

 Instead, put cooking fat into an old container and dispose of the can when it’s filled.

-It is possible to add materials, such as coffee grounds, to your mulch and compost heaps.
+Adding materials, such as coffee grounds, to your mulch and compost heaps is possible.

-Make sure you don’t grind more than a tablespoon of leftover food items at one time as well as, of course, be sure to avoid sending any of these items to the garbage disposal.
+Make sure you don’t grind more than a tablespoon of leftover food items at once, and, of course, avoid sending any of these items to the garbage disposal.

 Another helpful maintenance tip is to make a mixture with water and vinegar and then freeze the mixture in an Ice cube tray.

-Each month, grind some of the cubes at your disposal to remove food waste and ensure that the unit is kept clean.
+Each month, grind some of the cubes at your disposal to remove food waste and keep the unit clean.

 You may also wish to install a drain cover to keep debris out before they cause harm to the pipes.